cosmotek/cosmotek.github.io/README.md

 ### Testing

 For those looking to make modifications to this site, it may be helpful to know how to build the website, and how to run it locally.
 Executing `hugo -t book` will build the site and store all resulting files in `public/`.
 If you're looking to deploy the site, see build instructions in the `Deployment` section below.
-To run a dev server locally (with hot reloading), execute `hugo server --minify --theme sam`.
+To run a dev server locally (with hot reloading), execute `hugo server --minify --theme showfolio`.

 ### Deployment